-We’re committed to providing hope that through research there will be better treatments and possible cures for the range of diseases and disorders of the brain, now and in the future.
+Our mission is to “be a catalyst to improve the future quality of life for New Zealanders impacted by neurological conditions”.
+We’re committed to providing hope that through research there will be better treatments and possible cures for the range of conditions, now and in the future.

 Read about our team